 There’s no “Confirm” button on the booking page, which also saves a click.

-2. If the person scheduling uses Google Workspace or Gmail, their first name, last name, and email address are auto-filled.
+2. If the person scheduling an appointment uses Google Workspace or Gmail, their first name, last name, and email address are auto-filled.

 3. The booking times you have made available to the public are also displayed on your Google Calendar.
 This means that you can think twice before scheduling an Event on top of a time you have generally reserved (even though scheduling an Event on top of one of your public slots will make that time unavailable).

 Since the booking times are on your calendar, you can change them using click-and-drag — just as with standard Calendar events.

 If you choose to delete a booking slot for a given day, the system prompts you to delete it for that one day, delete it for the same day for all weeks, or delete the entire Appointment Schedule.

 4. Google supports multiple appointment schedules, whereas the free version of Calendly only supports one meeting type.

 5. Google lets you add one or more pre-appointment email reminders.
 This feature is not available with the free version of Calendly.